autocrypt/autocrypt/doc/contact.rst

 - join the `Autocrypt mailing list`_ for community discussions

-- for press-related inquiries contact the :doc:`Autocrypt press team <press-team>`

 - collaborate through our `github Autocrypt repo`_

 See :doc:`dev-status` for links to ongoing development.